Vintage Guitar: Chapter Two

 Gibson Les Paul

-It is no exaggeration to say that modern music would not have been born without the existence of this instrument, the Gibson Les Paul, which is synonymous with electric guitars.Since its birth in 1952, it has been used by legendary musicians such as Eric Clapton, Jeff Beck, Jimmy Page, Duane Allman, Mike Bloomfield, Gary Moore, Randy Rose, Slash, Takahiro Matsumoto, and many more.
-Even today, they continue to attract unwavering popularity and admiration.
+Needless to say, it would be no exaggeration to claim that modern music would not exist without this instrument—the Gibson Les Paul, the very epitome of the electric guitar.Since its debut in 1952, it has been cherished by countless legendary musicians—including Eric Clapton, Jeff Beck, Jimmy Page, Duane Allman, Mike Bloomfield, Gary Moore, Randy Rhoads, Slash, and Tak Matsumoto—and continues to enjoy unwavering popularity and admiration even today.

 Gibson ES-175

-This electric guitar has reigned at the top of the jazz guitar market for more than 50 years.
-Known as a favorite of Jim Hall, Wes Montgomery, Joe Pass, and others, it is a best-selling model that has never been discontinued since its introduction around 1949.
-Incidentally, "ES" is an acronym for "Electric Spanish.
+An electric guitar that has reigned as the top choice for jazz guitarists for over 50 years.
+Known for being favored by Jim Hall, Wes Montgomery, Joe Pass, and others, this best-selling model has been in continuous production since its release around 1949.
+Incidentally, “ES” stands for “Electric Spanish.”

 Gibson ES-335TD